OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/dd/mkt.md

 ---
 title: mkt
-description: An extensive guide and source code for working with cryptocurrency market data from the CoinPaprika API using Python with OpenBB finance.
+description: "An extensive guide and source code for working with cryptocurrency market" data from the CoinPaprika API using Python with OpenBB finance.
 It includes sections on how to fetch all markets for a given cryptocurrency and print tables that display market information.